Anna Hughes

 Opportunities

-I welcome enquiries from prospective students interested in pursuing PhD research in any area of my expertise.
+I welcome enquiries from prospective students interested in pursuing PhD research.
 I am particularly interested in supervising projects that focus on the palaeoglaciology of ice sheets, ice sheet and glacier reconstruction, geochronology, and in glacial geomorphology and processes.
 If you are enthusiastic about past ice sheets and glaciers, then get in touch by email.

-My first PhD student graduated in 2014 and I am external supervisor to a PhD student at the University of Sheffield.
-I have also supervised multiple masters research projects in UK and Norway.
-I have been external examiner for PhD candidates in Denmark, Norway, Sweden, and UK.
+My first PhD researcher graduated in 2014 and I was external supervisor to a PhD researcher at the University of Sheffield 2019-2024.
+I have been external examiner for PhD candidates on multiple occasions, including in Denmark, Iceland, Norway, Sweden, and UK.
+I have supervised multiple masters research projects in UK and Norway.

 Laurence Dyke (2014) The late-Quaternary glacial history of southeast Greenland.
 Swansea University.
 Link to thesis.